Patricklevyy/technical_test_Reecall/README.md

     - npm install dotenv --save-dev

-4. Configurez la clé API HubSpot dans le fichier .env
+4. Configure your HubSpot API key in the .env file

-5. Lancez l'API en exécutant la commande suivante :
+5. Launch the API with the following command:

     npx ts-node src/index.ts

-6. L'API sera accessible à l'adresse : http://localhost:3000
+6. The API can be accessed at: http://localhost:3000 .